graphql-go/compatibility-standard-definitions/README.md

 - The type system definition extraction from the **GraphQL specfication repository** can be used as a source for auto-generating any implementation in any programming language.

+- Add functionality to be used through GitHub app so it can analyze any implementation in any programming language.

 #### Dependencies Analysis